IF YOU WANT TO CREATE A POWERFUL VIDEO THAT LEAVES A LASTING IMPRESSION THEN YOU NEED TO PLAN EVERYTHING WITH YOUR AUDIENCE IN MIND…

 Your internal comms people and your production company or internal media team will help you with all of this.
 We always start with a Script Summary, which lays out the basics of how we understand the project, including who the audience is.
 Once the client has approved that we then write the script, again, continually coming back to “what would the audience engage with the most”.

 - Choose music they’ll feel

 Should the background music be motivational?
 Inspiring?
 Touching?
 Is something quirky in order, or would it better to have something more traditional?
 These, like all of the decisions above, should be made with your audience in mind.

 Send the script to a few trusted audience members and ask them if you are hitting the mark.
 Far better to find out now that you are on the wrong track than when you release the video.
 It will also help engage those people further in your project and create a group of video sharers, which you’ll need when it comes time to launch it.

 Make sure the script has your audience needs at the centre and everyone has bought into it before you sign it off.
 And then keep coming back to it throughout the process of creating the video, making sure everything you’re doing is in service of your audience.
 If you do this, there is a much better chance that you’ll see your views rise following your launch.

-Joe Hughes founded Magpie Creative in 2014 after a long career as an IT Project Manager, including working on several large change programs.
+Founded Magpie Creative in 2014 after a long career as an IT Project Manager, including working on several large change programs.
 Magpie Creative specialises in creating engaging videos focussed on helping organisations implement change.
-Watch our show reel here.